 Turkmenistan is divided into 5 administrative regions and one capital city district (Saher).
 In alphabetical order, these regions are: Ahal, Balkan, Dashoguz, Lebap, and Mary.
 These regions are further subdivided into districts.
 The country has a total of 50 districts, 24 towns, 76 villages, 553 rural councils, and 1903 rural settlements.

 With an area of 139,300 sq. km, the Balkan Region is the largest region of Afghanistan by area and the Mary Region is the most populous one.

 Ashgabat is the capital and the largest city in the country.

 Turkmenistan is a sovereign landlocked country.
 It is located in Central Asia in the Northern and Eastern hemispheres of the Earth.
-It is bordered by four Asian nations: Kazakhstan bounds it to the northwest; Uzbekistan to the north and east; Afghanistan is located to the southeast; and Iran to the south and southwest.
-The Caspian Sea lies to the west of the nation.
+It is bordered by four Asian countries: Kazakhstan bounds it to the northwest; Uzbekistan to the north and east; Afghanistan is located to the southeast; and Iran to the south and southwest.
+The Caspian Sea lies to the west of the country.